-The Tire Anomaly Sensor located at the Heflin Weigh Station along with the Virtual Weigh Station located in Shorter, Alabama, on Interstate 85, are additional tools will be used to identify high risk carriers.
+The Tire Anomaly Sensors located at the Heflin Weigh Station and the Virtual Weigh Stations (Interstate 85, Interstate 22, and Interstate 10) are additional tools that are used to identify high risk carriers.

 Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2021 - 2023.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.